 Global silver scrap supply has hit the lowest level in a decade.
 According to the data in the 2017 World Silver Survey, global silver scrap supply peaked in 2011 at 260 Moz and fell to a low of 140 Moz last year.
 That’s a 46% decline in just five short years:

 Understanding the changing dynamics of industrial silver consumption and silver scrap supply is essential for determining long-term valuations of the metal rather than short-term yearly price signals.
-Which means, industrial silver consumption and scrap supply haven’t really impacted the silver price as much as the price of oil.
+This means industrial silver consumption and scrap supply haven’t impacted the silver price as much as the price of oil.